ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/how-to/setup-sharding.markdown

-# Client API : How to setup sharding?
+# How to setup sharding?